 - All Intellectual Property Rights in the Customer Data belongs to Customer.
 Customer will ensure that Customer Data complies with applicable laws and regulations.
 Customer retains ownership and possession of the Customer Data at all times, and retains control of the Customer Data at all times except to the extent that Customer specifically authorizes Us to exercise certain controls or modifications, as selected by Customer within the Services, over the Customer Data.

-- We may use anonymized statistical and summary information derived from such Customer Data and aggregate it with statistical information from other customers (“Non-Identifiable Summary Data”) for Our business purposes, including without limitation for analyzing customer needs and improving its services, and We shall own all right, title and interest in any such Non-Identifiable Summary Data.
+- We may use anonymized statistical and summary information derived from such Customer Data and aggregate it with statistical information from other customers (“Non-Identifiable Summary Data”) for Our business purposes, including without limitation for analyzing customer needs and improving Our Services, and We shall own all right, title and interest in any such Non-Identifiable Summary Data.

 - In these Terms of Service the terms “personal data”, “processing”, “controller” and “processor” shall have the meanings ascribed to them in the EU Directive.
-The parties agree and acknowledge that the DPA Act and EU Directive apply to the processing of Personal Data.
+The parties agree and acknowledge that the DPA Act, the EU Directive and GDPR when in force apply to the processing of Personal Data.

 - Processor.
 For the purposes of this Contract and in respect of Customer Personal Data, the parties agree that Customer shall be the controller and We shall be a processor.
-Within the scope of this Contract, Customer shall comply with its obligations as a controller and We shall comply with our obligations as a processor under the DPA Act and EU Directive.
+Within the scope of this Contract, Customer shall comply with its obligations as a controller and We shall comply with our obligations as a processor under the DPA Act, EU Directive and GDPR.